denriquem/dreamCatcher/README.md

 ## How To Run Tests

-- Change into the client folder with `cd cleint`
+- Change into the client folder with `cd client`
 - Run all the tests with `npm test`

 ## Technologies Used